atiupin/use-promise/README.md

 ### Data-driven

-Simpliest way to use `use-promise` is to create a memoized data-dependent promise and pass it to the hook config:
+Simplest way to use `use-promise` is to create a memoized data-dependent promise and pass it to the hook config:

 ```js
 import React, { useMemo } from 'react';